 With two top notch ski resorts right on its doorstep (Cardrona and Treble Cone), Wanaka is a snowsports haven during the winter.
 There’s a different vibe in town in winter, but quality time in Wanaka is an absolute must for anyone who loves snow.
 Time to carve some fresh lines and shred some pow-pow, dude…

-Are you convinced yet?
-You’ve gotta be!
+So, are you convinced yet?
 Wanaka is an incredible town with a gazillion must-do activities.
 Be sure to save a few spare days (or weeks, or months, or YEARS) for when you fall in love with this place and can’t bring yourself to leave so soon.
-Stay magic, Wanaka – We love you! ❤️
+Stay magic, Wanaka – We love you! ❤